 Corrugated metal is a unique material, especially if it’s made from stainless steel.
 It’s much stronger than plastic and won’t wear down from UV rays.
 Water won’t make it break down into micro-particles and pollute the environment.
 It’s naturally occurring, so if something does happen to it and it breaks down, it’s just a natural material going back into the earth.

 Corrugated metal is very strong, especially in thicker sheets.
 The only thing that can really do much damage to it is extreme blunt force, very high wind or blistering heat.
 The same can’t be said for plastic or wood.
 Many builders are pushing corrugated metal roofing and siding because it means less warranty work for them later and fewer hassles for homeowners indefinitely.

 Corrugated metal is easy to maintain.
 All you have to do is hose it down or brush it off if it gets dirty.
 If a metal roof is damaged or leaking, it’s easier to tell where the leak is coming from than it is with a traditional shingled roof.

 Making repairs is much faster too, as it’s just one large sheet to replace rather than hundreds or thousands of shingles to replace.
 Alternatively, the metal can be patched with a quick weld job.
 It’s also easier to install solar panels on metal roofs than on shingled roofs.

 Many builders and homeowners strongly prefer using metal over other types of construction materials.
 It’s a lot harder to damage corrugated metal siding than it is to damage vinyl siding.
 Both look nice, but we know metal will last decades longer.

 Quarantine time is the best time to finish projects around the house.
 Take advantage of the pandemic and use your free time to build sheds, re-side outbuildings, and build or refinish garage bars with corrugated metal.
-Find out more about pricing or sign up for great deals and tips about how to use corrugated metal in your DIY projects.
+Find out more about pricing or sign up for great deals and tips about how to use corrugated metal in your projects.